Grendon crime family

-The Grendon Crime Family (commonly referred to by law enforcement and media as The Family) is an organised crime syndicate based in Ireland.
+The Grendon Crime Family or Grendon Organised Crime Gang (commonly referred to by law enforcement and media as The Family) is an organised crime syndicate based in Ireland.
 Emerging in the late 20th century, the group has grown into one of the most influential domestic criminal organisations in the country.
 The Family has been linked to large-scale drug trafficking, money laundering, firearms smuggling, extortion, and contract violence.

 In recent years, the Garda National Drugs and Organised Crime Bureau has identified the Grendon organisation as a top priority for dismantlement, describing it as the most significant Irish-based drug trafficking network operating within the state.

 The Family is believed to have originated in the 1980s and 1990s as a loose association of Dublin-based criminals involved in protection rackets and street-level drug sales.
 By the early 2000s, under the leadership of senior members of the Grendon family, the group consolidated into a hierarchical structure.

 During this period, The Family expanded from local racketeering into the importation of cocaine, cannabis, and heroin.
 The gang gained a reputation for violence, enforcing discipline within its ranks through intimidation, shootings, and targeted assaults.

 Unlike the Kinahan Organised Crime Group, which operates internationally, The Family’s operations are concentrated within Ireland.
 While The Family has clashed with smaller regional gangs over territory, Garda sources suggest the group has occasionally acted as a domestic distribution partner for international cartels, avoiding open conflict with the Kinahans in recent years.